 PREPARATION FOR SURGERY

 The risks, alternatives and benefits of breast augmentation surgery in Beverly Hills will be discussed by Dr. Minniti and again separately by his consultant.
 Ample time will be given for your questions, so that you will feel perfectly comfortable about your decision to proceed.
 Remember, this is the beginning of building a long and trusting relationship with your surgeon.

 Please view before and after photos of Dr. Minniti's past Beverly Hills and Los Angeles breast augmentation patients.

 There is usually minor pressure and stiffness experienced by most patients immediately after surgery that is managed well with ibuprofen or Motrin.
 The patient is placed only in a bra, and told to move her arms above her head that evening.
-Most patients are driving in 2 to 3 days, and feeling back to normal in two weeks.
-Most people begin light exercise then, and resume their regular athletic routine by 2 weeks.
+Most patients are driving in two to three days, and feeling back to normal in two weeks.
+Most people begin light exercise then, and resume their regular athletic routine in four weeks.

-Your breasts will be minimally swollen but have no bruising.
-They may appear very high or full on top, but over the course of weeks to months your breasts will drop, soften, and take a very pleasing shape.
+Your breasts will be minimally swollen, but have no bruising.
+They may appear very high or full on top, but over time, your breasts will drop, soften, and take a very pleasing shape.

-Follow up visits are important and initially scheduled for one day, one week, and one, three, and twelve months after surgery.
+Follow up visits are important and initially scheduled for one day and one week as well as one, three, and 12 months after surgery.
 Additional visits are made as necessary.

 CONTACT OUR OFFICE

 To contact the Beverly Hills Breast Augmentation Specialist, please call our office at (310) 275-0040 or for your convenience, we also provide a contact form.